shahjacobb/TickerTape/README.md

 - The `ALPHA_API_KEY` is for accessing stock data from [Alpha Vantage](https://www.alphavantage.co/).
 - For a more secure production environment, consider secret key managers like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [Vault by HashiCorp](https://www.vaultproject.io/) instead of python-dotenv for portability/scale.

+## To Do
+* Choose a better deployment solution.
+S3 won't work because the content isn't static and changes for everybody (not to mention the Time Series Data).
+Maybe Beanstalk or Heroku?
+* So far the app is a little too minimal.
+Need to add fundamental data (profit, balance sheet, mkt cap, cash flow, debt) to make it more informative and give the user a more unified sense of company performance and metrics..